arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 * What is a class?
 * Objects vs primitives.
 Reference vs value.
 * What methods are, and how to write `static` methods.
+* How to use the Debugger in IntelliJ.
 * What boolean expressions are, and how to write and evaluate them.
 * How to use `if`/`else` statements to decide what actions to take.
 * How to use `for`, `while`, and `do while` loops to repeat actions.